ScriptedBits/Emulator-Auto-downloads/README.md

 Futures:
 - The ability to select the emulator OS version:  Windows, Mac or Linix
+- New emulaters i.e.  RetroArch (I know not an emulator per say :-) , Supermodel, Cxbx, Applewin, Shadps4, fpPS4, Lime3DS, Project64 and more...
 - Futher improvments to the interface
 - Digitaly sign script